All About Water-Soluble Vitamins

 This was discovered from yeast but later was isolated from spinach.
 Various types of Vitamin B9:

-- Folate: Vitamin B9 occurs naturally in food.
+- Folate: The natural form of vitamin B9 that occurs naturally in foods.

-- Folic acid: Synthetic form added to processed foods.
-High-dose folic acid may cause harm to our bodies.
+- Folic acid: The synthetic form of vitamin B9 added to processed foods.
+High doses may be harmful to the body.

 Deficiency: